bihor/fp_newsletter/Documentation/Configuration/Index.rst

 	email.subscribedSubject           string      Subject of the confirmation email (subscription)                      Bestätigung Newsletter-Anmeldung email.unsubscribedSubject         string      Subject of the confirmation email (unsubscription)                    Bestätigung Newsletter-Abmeldung email.enableConfirmationMails     boolean     Send confirmation email to the user after verification?
-0: no; 1: yes 0 overrideFlexformSettingsIfEmpty   string      Empty FlexForms should be overwritten by TypoScript                   all uids...
+0: no; 1: yes 0 email.dontAppendL                 boolean     Append the language UID to a template when L>0?
+0: yes; 1: no         0 overrideFlexformSettingsIfEmpty   string      Empty FlexForms should be overwritten by TypoScript                   all uid settings
 	================================= =========== ===================================================================== =================================

 Note*: only a check via browser is made for the optional required fields.